Hacking-Lab/hl2-openvpn-ost.ch/README.md

 Once you connect successfully, you should see the message `Initialization Sequence Completed`.

-## Hacking-Lab LiveCD
+## Hacking-Lab Kookarai Pentesting Linux
-The VPN is pre-configured on the latest HL LiveCD.
-Get a copy from https://livecd.hacking-lab.com/
+The VPN is pre-configured on the latest Kookarai Pentesting Linux Get a copy from https://kookarai.idocker.hacking-lab.com/

 ## More Information
 Please visit https://www.hacking-lab.com/ to find more information.